Lemony Snicket's A Series of Unfortunate Events: Plot

-Klaus escapes and finds a hidden tower in Olaf's house, where he discovers a large window with a set of lenses that, if positioned correctly, can focus the rays of the sun.
-He realizes that Olaf used it to set fire to the Baudelaire mansion.
-Using the window, Klaus manages to burn the marriage certificate, leading to Olaf's arrest, but he escapes later on.
+As the play is performed, Klaus goes to rescue Sunny from the hidden tower in Olaf's house, where he discovers a large window with a set of lenses that, positioned correctly, can focus the rays of the sun.
+Klaus realizes that Olaf used it to set fire to the Baudelaire mansion, then uses the window to burn the marriage certificate after Olaf tauntingly reveals his true intentions to everyone.
+Olaf is subsequently arrested and made to suffer every hardship that he forced upon the Baudelaires before serving a life sentence; however, Olaf's sentence is overturned by a jury of his peers and Olaf subsequently disappears.

-Violet, Klaus, and Sunny are taken to visit the charred remains of their old home one last time.
-A lost letter from their parents finally arrives, and inside is a spyglass announcing their family's secret society.
-Snicket finishes writing his documentation and hides the papers in the clock tower for his publisher to find.
-He concludes that despite the siblings' recent unfortunate events, they have each other.
-Mr. Poe drives the Baudelaires to their next home.
+Before leaving for their next home, Violet, Klaus, and Sunny visit the charred remains of their old family home one final time.
+A lost letter from their parents is finally delivered; inside is a spyglass announcing their family's secret society, V.F.D., of which Uncle Monty and Aunt Josephine were both members.
+Snicket concludes his documentation and leaves it in a clock tower for his publisher to find.